AKshattrived/AKshattrived/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

+### 💬 I’m currently working on
+---
+- [Accountant Mini](https://github.com/AKshattrived/Android-Study-Jams) : An Android Application to track our finance in more efficient way
+- [Portfolio Website](https://akshattrived.github.io/Akshat-Trivedi-Portfolio/) : Keeping it simple, clean and cool.
+- [Project Planner](https://akshattrived.github.io/Project-Planner/) : A website to increase productivity and later planning to conver it into mobile app too.

 ### ⚙️ &nbsp;GitHub Analytics
 ---